-Janel Grant, Vince McMahon, WWE in talks to move lawsuit to private arbitration
+Janel Grant, Vince McMahon & WWE get approval to move lawsuit to private arbitration

-In a new motion filed jointly by Grant, McMahon, and WWE on Thursday, all parties asked the court to cancel a scheduled hearing for June 16 so that they can focus on “progressing the potential arbitration agreement.”
+In a motion filed jointly by Grant, McMahon, and WWE on Thursday, all parties asked the court to cancel a scheduled hearing for June 16 so that they could focus on “progressing the potential arbitration agreement.”

 “PLEASE TAKE NOTICE that the parties respectfully submit this joint motion for a short adjournment of the upcoming hearing on Defendants’ Motions to Compel Arbitration and Plaintiff’s Renewed Motion for Leave to Serve Motion-Related Discovery, which is currently scheduled for June 16, 2026.